DuronioLab/realign_nanopore/README.md

 ```

 ### Collect the results
-Depending on the number of reads, the script should complete within 15 minutes and generate a subdirectory '/plasmid_restart_consensus' with the primary results:
+Depending on the number of reads, the script should complete within 15 minutes and generate a subdirectory '/plasmid_restart_consensus' (or '/medaka') with the primary results:
 1. `consensus.fasta` is the called consensus sequence to be viewed in a plasmid editor against the reference sequence.
 2. `calls_to_draft.bam` contains the aligned reads for visualization in a program like IGV to examine any potential mutations.
 3. `calls_to_draft.bam.bai` indexed bam required for IGV visualization.